The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Alex Bartel for countless helpful comments and suggestions.
+We would also like to thank Efthymios Sofos for helpful comments on an earlier version of this paper.
+We are grateful to the anonymous referee for their thorough reading of the article, and their insight on the flexibility of the works of Bhargava--Shankar, which prompted the choice of height in the article and also \Cref{rem:referee comment}.
 Throughout this work, the author was supported by a PhD scholarship from the Carnegie Trust for the Universities of Scotland.